StarOfService/carbon/docs/get_started.md

 ```

 ### Installed Carbon package details
-If we need a detailed information for a specific package, we should provide its name as an argument to the `carbon status` command:
+If we need detailed information for a specific package, we should provide its name as an argument to the `carbon status` command:
 ```
 $ carbon status -m carbon-test
 Namespace: default